We hope you enjoy your new Bridge headset! You’re now on the cutting edge of mobile mixed reality. Let’s get you

 Creating Apps with Bridge Engine

 Your Bridge headset comes with early access to Bridge Engine, our groundbreaking new mixed reality engine, as well as our Unity plugin, which currently supports positionally-tracked VR.
-To unlock access, click the just-for-you button below and sign up for Bridge Engine & Structure SDK.
-After you sign up, we will automatically grant you access to Bridge Engine.
-Then visit the Developer Portal link (will be emailed after you sign up).
+To access Bridge Engine log in to our Developer Portal, or sign up for a (free) account there, then click the "Access Bridge Engine" module.
+There's even a Bridge Tutorial Series to get you started.